The best photography insurance of 2023

 Liability coverage

 Gear coverage is not the only necessity when it comes to photography insurance.
 Venue owners have put a lot of time and work into building their businesses and want to ensure that damages are covered by all vendors utilizing their space.
-Because of this, many event venues require of general liability coverage from their vendors.
+Because of this, many event venues require proof of general liability coverage from their vendors.

 Another feature to look out for when reviewing general liability coverage is its ability to cover employees, assistants, and even contracted employees in the case of an accident.
 Even as a photographer, there are a plethora of unique situations where you may be liable for damages.
 So it always pays to make sure you have protection in the event of costly repair bills.